 The Family Medicine Service (FMS) is the backbone of the inpatient hospital experience at Hilo Medical Center.
 The rotation features a resident team of an intern and an upper-level resident who round on service with one of the residency faculty members.
-During this two-week block, the FMS team rounds on patients of our Hawaii Island Family Health Center who are admitted for medical or surgical issues.
+During this two-week block, the FMS team rounds on patients of our Hawai`i Island Family Health Center who are admitted for medical or surgical issues.
 These rounds include patients admitted to the ICU.
 Residents consult various specialists in our hospital as well as at facilities who may accept a patient in transfer to a higher level of care.
 Residents take overnight call in-house starting in their PGY-2 year.
 All residents will be BLS and ACLS certified.
 Cross cover weeks allow upper-level resident afternoon coverage to free up residents on inpatient services to go to clinic.

 PGY-1 and PGY-2 residents have an intense two-week block of Critical Care Medicine.
-They will work in Hilo Medical Center’s Beacon Award-winning ICU (one of only 2 awardees in the state of Hawaii) and learn critical care medicine from our intensivist.
+They will work in Hilo Medical Center’s Beacon Award-winning ICU (one of only 2 awardees in the state of Hawai`i) and learn critical care medicine from our intensivist.
 The 11-bed ICU is open so residents will have additional experience managing ICU patients during their ongoing FMS inpatient rotations.

 For Inpatient Pediatrics, residents will spend at least 8 weeks working with pediatric hospitalists at Hilo Medical Center.
 These pediatricians care for routine admissions and stabilize and transfer sick children to tertiary centers when necessary.
 Residents will attend the PALS and NRP courses.
-The residents spend at least 8 weeks with these same pediatricians in the Outpatient Pediatrics clinic in HIFHC.
-All residents will be assigned to rotate thru the quarterly pediatric orthopedic Shriner’s clinic that is hosted by HIFHC.
+The residents spend at least 8 weeks with these same pediatricians in the Outpatient Pediatrics clinic in EHHC.
+All residents will be assigned to rotate thru the quarterly pediatric orthopedic Shriner’s clinic that is hosted by EHHC.
 Residents also have plenty of pediatric patients on their personal panel of continuity patients.

 Residents will spend at least 8 weeks in the state’s second-busiest Emergency Department, at Hilo Medical Center.
 They will see ample numbers of adult and pediatric patients.
 Residents will participate in our hospital’s STEMI, trauma, and stroke activation teams.
 Residents also have the unique opportunity to learn with our an interventional cardiology service that began in early 2019.

 Residents will spend eight weeks working with exceptional clinicians on their Orthopedics and Sports Medicine rotations.
 Orthopedic surgeons affiliated with Hilo Bone and Joint Clinic will emphasize physical exam skills, joint injections, and when to refer to acute or chronic conditions.
-Another community orthopedic surgeon has a practice that focuses more on Sports Medicine.
-Our residents help with sports physicals for the athletes at the University of Hawaii-Hilo and also have the opportunity to staff the medical tent at local community events.

 PGY-1 residents will have at least two weeks in General Surgery and have the opportunity to work alongside four general surgeons and learn the basics of pre- and post-op care, including time in the OR.
 Residents will also be scheduled for one-week rotations with Surgical Subspecialists in Urology, ENT, and Ophthalmology.